klebgenomics/Kaptive/README.md

 Kaptive will write a simple line to stdout for each assembly:
 * the assembly name
-* the best K locus match
+* the best locus match
 * character codes for any match problems

 Example (no type genes supplied):